JulianSmithTFC/HA-Alarms-and-Reminders/README.md

 [![hacs_badge](https://img.shields.io/badge/HACS-Custom-41BDF5.svg)](https://github.com/hacs/integration)
 ![beta_badge](https://img.shields.io/badge/Status-Beta-orange.svg)

-A Home Assistant integration that allows you to set alarms and reminders that will ring on your Home Assistant voice satellites or media players.
+A Home Assistant integration that allows you to set alarms and reminders that will ring on your Home Assistant voice satellites.

 > ⚠️ **Beta Status**: This integration is currently in beta and under active development.
 Features may change and bugs are expected.
 Please report any issues on the GitHub issue tracker.